 Earth Systems staff and student advisors are great resources for finding an internship.
 Please watch your email for opportunities sent via the esmajors e-mail list, and meet with staff.
 Student Advisors can also share tips on how they secured internships.

 Internships may be found through established Stanford programs such as SESUR, Stanford in Government, Stanford in Washington, Haas Center for Public Service Fellowships, the Bill Lane Center for the American West Fellowships, etc. Internships may also be self-designed or found through other sources outside Stanford.
 All internships must be approved by Earth Systems in order to count for the internship requirement.

-If you need help finding an internship, or are unsure whether or not an internship you are interested in will count for the requirement, please contact Earth Systems staff.
+If you need help finding an internship, or are unsure whether or not an internship you are interested in will count for the requirement, please contact Earth Systems staff and visit our INTERNSHIP RESOURCES webpage.
 We are here to help!

 An internship project must be pre-approved by Earth Systems to meet the internship requirement.
 Once an internship is secured, submit the Internship Proposal and Request for Approval Form to Anahid Babekian.
 The proposal will be reviewed by Earth Systems leadership.
 Criteria for approving an internship include relevance to Earth Systems; appropriateness of the internship project, organization, and mentor; and the potential for the student to have a significant learning opportunity through the internship.

 Upon completion of the internship, each student must submit a final product by the last day of classes during the quarter immediately following the internship to Anahid Babekian via email (firstname.lastname@example.org).
 This could be a 15 page technical paper or a different kind of deliverable requiring pre-approval from Suki Hoagland (email@example.com).
 Comments and final approval will come from Suki Hoagland.